School Safety and Security Audit Toolkit

 1.2 Establishing and Training a School Safety and Security Audit Team

 The Texas School Safety Center (TxSSC) recommends that districts conduct safety and security audits using their own staff in collaboration with community partners (for example, local first responders and other subject matter experts).
-Neither the Texas Education Code nor administrative rules require that school district personnel conducting the audit hold a specific certification, nor is there any recognized safety and security auditor certification program.
+Neither Texas Education Code nor administrative rules require that school district personnel conducting the audit hold a specific certification, nor is there any recognized safety and security auditor certification program.
 The TxSSC has developed an online safety and security audit course that can be found here: sslp.txssc.txstate.edu/.

 Districts may utilize their own personnel from various disciplines to conduct safety and security audits.
 Members of the audit team should receive training on their role in the district’s audit process.
 The audit team should include a cross-functional group of school personnel and collaborative community partners (e.g. local first responders).
 Audit team members with expertise or experience in the areas they are assessing will greatly enhance the assessment.